Unlock the investment Visa in Thailand: Your ultimate guide to the LTR Visa under the wealthy global citizen category

 The final stage involves post-approval steps, such as residence notification and, when applicable, the issuing of a digital work permit.
 The applicant must report their address within a brief fifteen days of entering Thailand.
 If the individual intends to be employed, the work permit is processed simultaneously with the visa.

-The entire procedure for the Investment Visa in Thailand (LTR Wealthy Global Citizen category), from preliminary application to visa issuance, typically takes between six to eight weeks.
-Delays may arise if documentation is incomplete or if further verifications are necessary.
+The Investment Visa procedure in Thailand (LTR Wealthy Global Citizen category) typically takes six to eight weeks.
+Delays may occur if documentation is incomplete or additional checks are required.

 Conclusion

-For affluent individuals with significant global assets and a long-term interest in Thailand, the Investment Visa in Thailand under the Wealthy Global Citizen category offers a highly attractive residency pathway.
-It provides long-term stability, favourable tax advantages, and simplified immigration procedures — including annual reporting, multiple re-entry privileges, and eligibility for a digital work permit.
-These features make it one of the most efficient solutions for investors seeking both comfort and legal certainty in the Kingdom.
+For affluent individuals with substantial global assets and long-term plans in Thailand, the Investment Visa under the Wealthy Global Citizen category offers an attractive residency option.
+It provides long-term stability, tax advantages, and simplified immigration procedures.
+These include annual reporting, multiple re-entry privileges, and eligibility for a digital work permit.
+These features make it one of the best options for investors seeking both comfort and legal certainty in Thailand.

-While the program is advantageous, the application process remains technical and documentation-heavy.
-Ensuring full compliance with the BOI review and Immigration Bureau requirements is essential to avoid delays or rejections.
+While the program offers many benefits, the application process is technical and documentation-heavy.
+Full compliance with BOI review and Immigration Bureau requirements is crucial to avoid delays or rejections.

-At Benoit & Partners, our legal team assists high-net-worth applicants from initial eligibility assessment to final visa issuance, ensuring a smooth, secure and fully compliant process.
-If you are considering the Investment Visa in Thailand, our firm would be pleased to provide tailored guidance and a clear strategy for your long-term relocation or investment plan.
+At Benoit & Partners, our legal team helps high-net-worth applicants from initial eligibility assessment to final visa issuance.
+We ensure a smooth, secure, and compliant process.
+If you’re considering the Investment Visa in Thailand, our firm is ready to offer tailored guidance and a clear strategy for your relocation or investment plan.
 You may book a consultation with our legal team.

 FAQ